raamdev/vimium/README.md

 _**Commented Shortcuts:** There are a few Emacs-style shortcuts that are simply not possible in Vimium.
 All of my shortcuts (including those which were not possible; i.e. where I used a decent alternative) have been commented below.
 This should help to clarify my rationale._

 _**Compatibility:** All of these shortcuts were tested on Mac OS X (Mavericks).
 Please note that all of my shortcuts operate under the assumption that your Emacs Meta key is the `⌥` Alt/Option key.
 This really was my only choice, because the `⌘` key is already used in Chrome for shortcuts that come built into Chrome itself.
-Therefore, if you intend to use these shortcuts, I'd highly recommend that you use the `⌥` Alt/Option key as your Emacs Meta key; helps with consistency._
+Therefore, if you intend to use these shortcuts, I'd highly recommend that you use the `⌥` Alt/Option key as your Emacs Meta key; helps with consistency.
+See also: [my ~/.emacs](https://github.com/jaswsinc/emacs)_

 ```bash